oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

             `WINO` automatically, library-based decision.
  - `--attr="attr_str"` -- primitive attributes.
 The default is `""` (no
             attributes).
 Refer to knobs_attr.md for details.
- - `--mb=N` -- override minibatch size specified in the problem description.
+ - `--mb=INT` -- override minibatch size specified in the problem description.
              When set to `0`, use minibatch size as defined by the individual problem descriptor.
 The default is `0`.
  - `--match=regex` -- run only problems that match the regex.
 The default is